 The Metropolitan and Regional Policy concentration is appropriate for students who are interested in policy, planning, management, and service delivery issues at the urban, suburban, and rural levels within metropolitan regions.
 This concentration is intended to provide students with a foundation for careers within regional and city government, as well as within nonprofit organizations concerned with urban and regional problems and solutions.
 Coursework in this area focuses on crosscutting concerns where both the impact of the problem and the solutions may vary across urban, suburban, and rural places within the region and involve multiple jurisdictions.
 An emphasis on equitable solutions to problems and problems of metropolitan governance are emphasized.
-Topics may include regional development, transportation, housing, growth management, residential segregation, education policy, workforce development, community development, economic development, immigration, poverty, intergovernmental relations, sustainable development, and urban environmental resource management.
+Topics may include regional development, transportation, housing, growth management, residential segregation, education policy, workforce development, community development, and urban environmental resource management.